davy7125/polyphone/en/manual/annexes/the-different-soundfont-formats.md

 This means that the quality of the sounds is a bit lowered (but often imperceptible).
 This format tends to be obsolete, that's why Polyphone only allows importing sfArk archives (not the export).

+## GrandOrgue dispositions {#doc_organ}

+GrandOrgue is a program whose main purpose is to emulate instruments like pipe organs.
+An organ is defined by a series of wav files, each containing the sound of a pipe, and a file with the extension ".organ" which contains all the parameters needed to create an organ based on all wav files.
+Basically, all samples are associated with specific keys and are grouped by stops, which can be activated or deactivated when playing the organ.
+Polyphone is able to create soundfonts based on this mapping, but do not support the conversion of soundfonts to the GrandOrgue format.

+### Import limitation

+Transpositions are currently not supported.

 *[MIDI]: Musical Instrument Digital Interface